ARIEL: Adversarial Graph Contrastive Learning

 \subsection{Adversarial Contrastive Learning}

 The concept of adversarial contrastive learning is first proposed on visual domains \cite{kim2020adversarial, jiang2020robust, ho2020contrastive}.
-All these works propose the similar idea to use the adversarial sample as a form of data augmentation in contrastive learning and it can bring a better downstream task performance and higher robustness.
-ACL \cite{kim2020adversarial} studies the different paradigms of adversarial contrastive learning, by replacing one or two of the augmentation views by the adversarial view generated by PGD attack \cite{madry2019deep}.
+All these works propose a similar idea to use the adversarial sample as a form of data augmentation in contrastive learning and it can bring better downstream task performance and higher robustness.
+ACL \cite{kim2020adversarial} studies the different paradigms of adversarial contrastive learning, by replacing one or two of the augmentation views with the adversarial view generated by PGD attack \cite{madry2019deep}.
 CLAE \cite{ho2020contrastive} and RoCL \cite{jiang2020robust} use FGSM \cite{goodfellow2015explaining} to generate an additional adversarial view atop the two standard augmentation views.
-Recently, AD-GCL \cite{suresh2021adversarial} formulates adversarial graph contrastive learning in a min-max form and uses a parameterized network for edge dropping.
-However, AD-GCL is designed for the graph classification task only, limited to the edge perturbation, and it does not explore the robustness of graph contrastive learning.
-Moreover, both visual adversarial contrastive learning methods and AD-GCL deals with independent instances, e.g., independent images or graphs, while \ariel\ also deals with the instances with interdependence, which makes the scalability a challenging issue.
+RDGI \cite{Xu2020UnsupervisedAR} and AD-GCL \cite{suresh2021adversarial} are the most relevant work to ours in graph domains.
+RDGI quantifies the robustness of node representation as the decrease in mutual information between the graph and its embedding under adversarial attacks.
+It learns a robust node representation by simultaneously minimizing the standard contrastive learning loss and improving the robustness.
+Nonetheless, its objective sacrifices the expressiveness of the node representation for robustness while \ariel\ can improve both of them.
+AD-GCL formulates adversarial graph contrastive learning in a min-max form and uses a parameterized network for edge dropping.
+However, AD-GCL is designed for the graph classification task only and does not explore the robustness of graph contrastive learning.
+Finally, All previous adversarial contrastive learning methods do not take scalability into consideration, with visual models and AD-GCL dealing with independent instances and RDGI only working on small graphs, but \ariel\ can work for both interconnected instances (node embedding) and independent instances (graph embedding) on a large scale.